fanout/django-eventstream/README.md

 *or*

-* A GRIP-compatible proxy such as [Pushpin](https://pushpin.org) or [Fanout Cloud](https://fanout.io/cloud/), for delegating the connection handling and keeping the Django app stateless.
+* A GRIP-compatible proxy such as [Pushpin](https://pushpin.org) or [Fastly Fanout](https://developer.fastly.com/learning/concepts/real-time-messaging/fanout/), for delegating the connection handling and keeping the Django app stateless.

 Note that it is possible to combine the two.
 If the app is set up with Channels and a connection arrives through a GRIP proxy, then the handling will be delegated.